berty/www.berty.tech/bertytech/content/privacy-policy/index.md

 The relay node will also know the amount of data exchanged by the connected peers.

-[Relay nodes](privacy-policy/#relay-node) are by default operated by both Berty Technologies and Protocol Labs (IPFS) but can also be set up by a [third party](privacy-policy/#third-party-hosted-services).
+By default, [relay nodes](privacy-policy/#relay-node) are operated by both Berty Technologies and Protocol Labs (IPFS) but can also be set up by a [third party](privacy-policy/#third-party-hosted-services).

 ### Replication node